 Limits

-Site-specific Installation in the Mojave desert
+Site-specific Installation in the Mojave Desert

 made of rocks and rusted metallic containers found on site